DharshiBalasubramaniyam/bal-server-for-web/README.md

 # Ballerina WS language server

 This project is a server that runs the Ballerina language server via WebSocket and provides a file system interface for a web-based editor.
-It allows for remote file operations and supports interaction with Ballerina language features through a WebSocket connection.
+It allows for remote file operations and supports interaction with Ballerina language features.

 ## Features